woman smiling on a SUP with a paddle

 • Complete package, everything you need to get on the water

-Shaped in the classic touring style, the Thurso Waterwalker is ideal for a wide range of paddling activities and various water conditions, while still providing the comfort needed for longer adventures.
+Designed in the classic touring shape, the Thurso Waterwalker performs well across a variety of water conditions and paddling activities, all while delivering the comfort needed for longer excursions.

-This board also breaks the mold of typical iSUPs with its stylish design.
-Its faux wood finish gives it the appearance of a rigid paddle board, or even a surfboard, while still offering all the benefits of an inflatable.
-Plus, it comes with a repair kit for peace of mind.
+This board also stands apart from typical iSUPs thanks to its sleek, stylish design.
+Its faux wood finish gives it the look of a rigid paddleboard or even a surfboard, yet it retains all the practical benefits of an inflatable.
+A repair kit is included, adding extra peace of mind.

-The Waterwalker is well-equipped for convenience and versatility: three grab handles at the front, center, and rear; a six-point bungee system at the front and a four-point setup at the back for storing gear; and four D-rings that allow you to securely attach larger items, like a cooler, for extended trips.
+For convenience and versatility, the Waterwalker comes equipped with three grab handles, front, center, and rear, a six-point bungee system at the front, a four-point bungee at the back for gear storage, and four D-rings for securing larger items like a cooler, making it perfect for extended adventures.

 2. NSP – Cocoflax – Performance Touring